Paw Patrol Birthday Cake

 Ingredients

-- 2 x 9" round Chocolate Cakes, levelled
+- 2 x 9" round Chocolate Cakes (made from a single cake recipe or box mix)

 - 1 Recipe Chocolate Buttercream